Spatial Decision Making

-Freeways, roads, parking spaces and traffic signals all have in common–other than forming our transportation networks?
-They exist over large geographies.
-Each has a series of geospatial relationships that must be analyzed whether you're working on a freeway expansion project, or you're developing a smart city parking solution in a dense urban environment.
+What do freeways, roads, parking spaces and traffic signals all have in common–other than forming our transportation networks?
+They exist over large geographies, and have inherent spatial relationships.
+These geospatial relationships must be analyzed, whether you're working on a freeway expansion project, or you're developing a smart city parking solution in a dense urban environment.

-Scope: Evari GIS Consulting is providing traffic engineering support to the Planning Department at the City of San Diego.
-This Task Order includes Public Outreach Strategy and Participation, Process Mapping and Analyses Methodologies, Research and Data Collection, Existing Conditions and Mobility Assessment, Preliminary Circulation Element Concepts, Circulation Element Alternatives, Future Conditions Analysis and finally Amend the Community Plan Circulation Element Amendments.
+Evari GIS Consulting is providing traffic engineering support to the Planning Department at the City of San Diego.
+Evari supports Prime Contractor, Kimley Horn, with Public Outreach Strategy and Participation, Process Mapping and Analyses Methodologies, Research and Data Collection, Existing Conditions and Mobility Assessment, Preliminary Circulation Element Concepts, Circulation Element Alternatives, Future Conditions Analysis and finally Community Plan Circulation Element Amendments.
 The overall budget for this project is $1.05MM, and the project is on schedule and on budget.

-Scope: Evari provided ongoing GIS support during the RFP response process for the I-405 Improvement Project from SR-73 to I-605, a $1.9 Billion project.
-Evari developed a GIS application that allowed the I-405 Improvement Team to work through “what if” scenarios and immediately see the effects that changes would have on particular areas.
+Evari provided ongoing GIS support during the RFP response process for the I-405 Improvement Project from SR-73 to I-605, a $1.9 Billion project.
+Evari developed a GIS application that allowed the I-405 Improvement Team to work through hypothetical scenarios and immediately determine the effects that changes would have on particular areas.
 In February, 2017 the team was awarded the I-405 Improvement Contract.
 Read a case study about Evari's involvement with the I-405 Improvement Project from SR-73 to I-605 here.

-Scope: Evari is working to classify the City's curbside parking using sub-foot accuracy.
+Evari is working to classify the City of San Diego's curbside parking with sub-foot accuracy.
 Using GPS devices to draw polygons with high accuracy, Evari is collecting curb classification data (ie. 30-minute parking, 2-hour parking, etc.) that may be used in conjunction with the City’s new City IQ Nodes, which are IoT sensors to be installed on street lighting infrastructure.
 Evari also supported the deployment of said Intelligent Nodes, ensuring optimal distribution dependent on a series of factors including pedestrian safety, traffic, parking enforcement, and crime.